k13gomez/cmp-clojure-deps/README.md

   the `major.minor.patch` schema.
 - `only_latest_version` (Boolean): If `true`, will only show latest release version.

 ## Limitations

-The versions are not correctly sorted (depends on `nvim-cmp`'s sorting algorithm).
+The versions are not correctly sorted unless you configure the nvim-cmp `compare.order` sorter.